pauladixon/reactions/notes.md

         - all react components must act like pure functions with respect to their props. they always return the same output for the same input.
             - pure functions are functions that return identical values for identical arguments.
             - pure components are components that do not rerender when the value or state/props have been updated with the same value.
+    - a parent component can pass event handlers as props to child components and then they can be used to handle an event. thus we say that an event raised in a child component can be handled in a parent component.

 - state and lifecycle
     - what is the difference between props and state?
         - both are js objects. both hold information that influences what will be rendered, but props get passed to a component (kind of like function parameters), while state is mananged within a given component.
+        - state is
-        - state is kind of like variables declared within a function. they are scoped within that function. state is local to a given component. you cannot access state outside a given component unless you pass it with props. it is completely inside, scoped and local, within a given component.
+            - kind of like variables declared within a function. they are scoped within that function. state is local to a given component. you cannot access state outside a given component unless you pass it with props. it is completely inside, scoped and local, within a given component.
+            - state is an internal data store (object) of a component as well as a permanent storage.
+            - to update state in react forcefully, use forceUpdate
+            - setState
+                - the second argument is to call code after the setState operation is complete
+                - when the new state is dependent on the old state, it is recommended to pass this.setState as a function instead of as an object.
     - what is the difference between state in a class component vs state in a function component?
         - for state in a class component, you use a function called this.getState(). this is something that is attached to a class object. the component in a react class is an object and the state is something that persists across that class component.
         - state in a function component is something that is recalled multiple times. because a function component isn't an object that persists over time, where its something that you manipulate. it is something that is recalled over time, every single time state changes. that is the high level answer
         - state persists in a class component, state is recalled in a function component.
+        - a component can only return one element.
     - what is the component lifecycle?
         - state kind of controls the component lifecycle
         - mounting (first appearance)